uaicompetition/uci-2022/_pages/root/competition-entry/tasks.md

 \end{align*}
 $$

-All inference tasks (above) will be given one CPU and 8GB of ram and will be tested in three different time categories:
+### All inference tasks will be given one CPU and 8GB of ram and will be tested in three different time categories:
 * 20 sec
 * 20 min
 * 2 hours

+## Multi-Label Classification Task

 **MLC** *(new!)* **:**
 &nbsp; multi-label classification of a subset of variables of given a model and observed evidence (through learning, inference, or any other method of your choice).